 Red: If we categorize Pastel Pyropes according to their unique composition rather than the light color saturation that their name suggests, then we find that not all Pastel Pyropes are pastel in color.
 Some can appear dark red (as pictured below), similar in color to red Malayas or Standard Pyropes, but with much lower magnetic susceptibility.

 Red gems with Pastel Pyrope composition derive color mainly from Fe2+ (Almandine), and contain very little Spessartine.
-Their graph points hug the Pyrope-Almandine join at the low end of the Pyralspite ternary, and these gems have major compositions similar to that of Chrome Pyropes (which are discussed below), but with a much lower concentration of chromium than Chrome Pyropes.
+Their graph points hug the Pyrope-Almandine join at the low end of the Pyralspite ternary, and these gems have major compositions similar to that of Chrome Pyropes (which are discussed on the next page), but with a much lower concentration of chromium than Chrome Pyropes.
 Like Pastel Pyropes, Chrome Pyropes show a Drag response rather than a Pick-up response.

 Red Pastel Pyrope 18.09 ct